1955 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features Of The 1955 Dime

-The 1955 Roosevelt dime maintains precise specifications of 17.91 millimeters in diameter and 2.50 grams in weight, featuring the traditional reeded edge with 118 individual reeds.
-Its composition of 90% silver and 10% copper provides both the lustrous metallic appearance and intrinsic precious metal value, containing exactly 0.0723 troy ounces of pure silver.
+The 1955 Roosevelt dime measures 17.91 millimeters in diameter and weighs 2.50 grams.
+Its edge has 118 reeds.
+The coin is composed of 90% silver and 10% copper, containing exactly 0.0723 troy ounces of pure silver.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)